-'Gossip Girl' and 5 more recommendations for some serious teen drama | CNN
+'Gossip Girl' and 5 more recommendations for some serious teen drama

 READ: "The Secret History" (1992)

-Donna Tartt’s “The Secret History” is set in a college rather than a high school, but, with themes spanning incest, betrayal, twenty-something angst, substance abuse and rich-people problems, it’s still very much part of the “rich kids doing questionable things” canon.
-It follows a group of wealthy students studying ancient Greek at a liberal-arts college in 1980s Vermont, who form their own secret society replete with rules and rituals inspired by the ancient texts they study – until things get out of hand.
+Donna Tartt's "The Secret History'' is set in a college rather than a high school, but, with themes spanning incest, betrayal, twenty-something angst, substance abuse and rich-people problems, it's still very much part of the "rich kids doing questionable things" canon.
+It follows a group of wealthy students studying ancient Greek at a liberal-arts college in 1980s Vermont, who form their own secret society replete with rules and rituals inspired by the ancient texts they study -- until things get out of hand.